Zuehlke/software-engineering-corner/src/articles/element-internals-api/index.md

 ---
-title: Finally, custom form elements that don't suck!
+title: 'Finally, custom form elements that don''t suck!'
 description: >-
   The ElementInternals API simplifies the creation of custom form elements within web components, enabling seamless integration with HTML forms and